Biological Safety Permits

 NOTE: Principal investigators must adhere to the conditions specified in their application, and the Research Safety Committee may visit a laboratory to confirm that approved protocols are being followed.
 Ensure that you have a Biological Inventory List Sheet available, as this will be checked during regular biosafety inspections.

 Any changes to materials, personnel, and facilities require an amendment to the biosafety permit.
-To submit a biosafety amendment, follow the below steps:
+To submit a biosafety amendment, follow the below steps or refer to ERSO How-to Videos at the bottom of page.

 1. Complete the Renewal/Amendment to Biological Safety Certification through the ERSO Portal